bob-el-bot/BobTheBot/README.md

 ### 🔎 Preview commands:
 - `/preview code [link]` Preview specific lines of code from a file on GitHub.
 - `/preview pull-request [link]` Preview a pull request from GitHub right on Discord.
+- `/preview issue [link]` Preview an issue from GitHub right on Discord.

 ### 🖨️ Auto commands:
 - `/auto publish-announcements [publish] [channel]` Bob will publish all messages sent in the given channel.